aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 cdk deploy --app ecs-service.js TriviaBackendProd
 ```

-See the '[api-service-pipeline](../pipelines/src/api-service-pipeline.ts)' example in the [pipelines](../pipelines/) folder for instructions on how to continuously deploy this example with CodePipeline's [CloudFormation deploy action](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-deploy-CloudFormation).
+See the '[api-service-pipeline](../pipelines/src/api-service-pipeline.ts)' example in the [pipelines](../pipelines/) folder for an example of how to continuously deploy this backend service example with CodePipeline's [CloudFormation deploy action](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-deploy-CloudFormation), with the pipeline modeled using the AWS CDK.
+Instructions are also in the [pipelines](../pipelines/) folder for how to provision the CodePipeline pipeline via CloudFormation.

 ### ECS on Fargate (task set deployments)